i05nagai/memorandum/language/english_speaking.md

 * piecemeal
     * at the moment the system is piecemeal -- some are run by city councils, others are scored by prviate tech platforms which hold personal data
 * benigh
+    * pleasant and kind; not harmful or severe
+        * a benigh smile
+    * not likely to result in death
+        * a benign tumor
     * person
         * pleasant and kind
     * disease
         * a benign tumor is not likely to cause death
+* malignant
+    * leading to death
+        * The pathologist’s report said the tumor was malignant.
+    * disease
+    * evil
 * droop
     * to hang or bend down, or to make something do this
     * to become sad or weak